KhylleVillasurda/KhylleVillasurda/README.md

   [STACK]    Rust · TypeScript · Tauri · Vite
   [STATUS]   In Progress 🔧
   [DESC]     A personal desktop app to organize downloaded
-             anime — built because chaos in torrent folders is unacceptable.
+             anime — built from the reason of cluttered folder from torrent downloads.

   > git clone https://github.com/KhylleVillasurda/RU-AniShelf
   Cloning into 'RU-AniShelf'... done.